What is this?

 5 – Innovation in Global Health

-Asma Ashraf, from the Centre of Gender and Global Health, delivered an empowering keynote speech where she shared her journey with the students.
+Asma Ashraf, from the Centre of Gender and Global Health, delivered an empowering keynote speech where she shared her journey with the attendees.

 UCL (University College London)